St Bartholomew's Church, Tong: War memorials

 There are three 20th century war memorials in the church.
 On the chancel arch are separate tablets for parish dead of the First (or 'Great') and Second World Wars.
 The former's is a brass plaque in a marble surround with crossed swords above a shield at the top, dedicated in glorious and undying memory of those from this parish who gave their lives in the great struggle of right against might.
-There is also an individual memorial plaque to Humphrey Herbert Orlando Bridgeman who during that same war went missing in action at Roeux in France on 11 May 1917, inscribed with the text from Ephesians: This is a great mystery.
+There is also an individual memorial plaque to Humphrey Herbert Orlando Bridgeman who during the first war went missing in action at Roeux in France on 11 May 1917, inscribed with the text from Ephesians: This is a great mystery.

 Clergy

 James Marshall, who was vicar between 1845 and 1857, was noted for only having one arm, (the other was amputated after a shooting accident), and for later converting to Catholicism.
 He described the parishioners at Tong in negative terms.
 Upon his transfer to another church he is recorded as saying that "I leave the heathen of Tong as I found them; unconverted and unconvertible".

 The Reverend John E Auden was incumbent between 1896 and 1913.
 He had attempted to sell the Tong Cup to raise funds for the benefice, but found objection to this idea within the community.
 He authored numerous books including notes on Tong and Tong church and was the uncle of poet W. H. Auden.

-The Very Reverend Robert Martin Colquhoun Jeffery (1935-2016) was the vicar at St Bartholomew's between 1978 and 1987.
+The Very Reverend Robert Martin Colquhoun Jeffery (1935–2016) was the priest-in-charge at St Bartholomew's between 1978 and 1987.
 In his tenure he was made Archdeacon of Salop, which he accepted on condition that he could remain at Tong and oversee the 80 parishes under his control.
 He was later Dean of Worcester Cathedral and is buried in the churchyard.
 Jeffery latter penned a book about the church, Discovering Tong: its history, myths & curiosities.

 The current incumbent is the Reverend Prebendary Pippa Thorneycroft.
 Thorneycroft was one of the first women priests to be ordained in 1994 after the General Synod voted to allow women to become full clergy.
 Thorneycroft was previously a chaplain to Queen Elizabeth II.